Amortization vs Depreciation: What Are the Differences?

 The Takeaway

 Depreciation and amortization are both methods of calculating the value of business assets over time.
-Amortization vs. depreciation just depends on the type of asset you have acquired for your business.
+Whether you use amortization versus depreciation just depends on the type of asset you’ve acquired for your business.

 If you’re in the market to purchase an asset (tangible or intangible) for your company but don’t want to deplete your cash reserves, you may want to explore funding options, such as a small business loan, equipment financing, or inventory financing.